 What are the best Nintendo Switch multiplayer games, we hear you ask?
-Well, you've certainly come to the right place.
-Thanks to a combination of its portable nature and Nintendo's savvy Joy-Con design, the Switch really is the ultimate multiplayer device.
+Well, you’ve certainly come to the right place.
+Thanks to its portable nature and Nintendo’s savvy Joy-Con design, the Switch really is the ultimate multiplayer device.
 And we stand by that, regardless of whether you want to play games with a friend in the same room or on the other side of the planet.

 The best Nintendo Switch multiplayer games: